Karagar/cyprusExercise/README.md

 - Update(Merge) - PUT /api/company.
     - In accordance with the exercise in query parameters should be a fields to filter updated rows.
     - !Attention! if multiple rows match filters - all of then will be patched.
-    - !Attention! if there will be an error on any of rows - no one of them will be updated.
     - Example of path:
         - PUT /api/company?Uuid=00000000-0000-0000-0000-000000000000&Name=OldName&Code=OldCode
     - In request body should be an object with new values for fields, we want to update.
 Missing fields will be recorded as null.